More Than 80 Chickens Removed From West Englewood Home Amid Cockfighting Allegations

 “We’ve been seeing a growing trend in not just my neighborhood but in the Southwest Side in particular of animal fighting and animal abuse.
 Normally, it comes in the form of pitbull fighting in abandoned houses.
 That’s been going on all the way from Marquette Park to Englewood,” Lopez said.

 Maria Ocana has lived on the property for the last four years.
 She says the roosters have been there for nearly three.
-She said she asked the owner of the animals to clean the yard in the past.
+She said she asked the owner clean the yard in the past.
 But, she says, she has never seen a cockfight at the property.

 The local alderman says that’s simply not the case.